mariush444/gmapIcons2osmand/README.md

 The converter will try to find the best icon stored in osmand that is the most similar to gmap icon.

+Proposition of mapping between gmap and osmand icons can be find in icons-gmap-osmand.pdf